inclusion-numerique/mon-suivi-social/packages/cdk/Readme.md

 * Add relevant users to the projects with full access on project resources (and secret manager)
 * Create an IAM Application with with full access on project resources (and secret manager) with credentials to use in CI / CD deployments
 * Add your domain name, and another preview domain name, and validate it using DNS
-* Add your email sending domain name and validate it using DNS
 * Add secrets to the Secret manager (you will find them documented in .env.dist), with "web" or "project" tags, depending on which stack is using it.

 ### Project Stack